matvik22000/waystone/README.md

 **Waystone** is a distributed search engine designed to operate within the Reticulum mesh network.
 It crawls and indexes content from Nomad Network nodes, providing search capabilities across the decentralized network.

-### Backlog
+### NomadAPI

-- Separate NomadAPI (flask-like interface to RNS) to a separate python library
+NomadAPI is a flask-like interface to RNS.
+Eventually it will be separated into a standalone python library.
+You can see usage examples in "examples" folder.

 ## Architecture Overview